House of Shadows: Production

 De Venuto came up with the idea for the movie as a little girl.
 Born in Trentino in north Italy, she used to spend her summer holidays in Apulia.
 She was fascinated by the old stories and legends told about the controra to prevent the children from going out during that time.
 She states:

 "Controra" is a term used in southern Italy to indicate a precise moment of the day: it is the early afternoon, the hour when the shadows of the dead appear to contact the living.
 For this reason, right after lunch, local people close themselves at home to rest.
 It is very warm, crickets sing and streets are desert.
 After having experienced this and having heard the scary stories by locals, I wanted to learn more and I found that there was an extensive literature about these believes.
 These start already in the Greek mythology, and are maintained alive in the existing popular culture and have been well investigated by contemporary researchers such as Roger Caillois with his illuminating book Les Démon de Midi".

 De Venuto was influenced by Italian horror movies from the 1970s and the 1980s such as Pupi Avati's The House with Laughing Windows, as well as Roman Polanski's Rosemary's Baby, Peter Weir's Picnic at Hanging Rock, Alejandro Amenabar's The Others, and Hideo Nakata's Ring.
 The movie combines a Gothic Mediterranean setting and local myths with themes like the strict code of silence of the typical Italian family of the 1940s and of the Catholic church, and subverts genre expectations by setting a horror story.

 De Venuto worked on several drafts of the script over the years before teaming up with Italian author Francesco Piccolo to craft the final version.
 The Italian production company Interlinea Films produced the film with the Ireland's Ripple World Pictures and Italy's Barter TV.
 Filming in Dublin, Apulia, and South Tyrol (in Missiano, Brixen, Bolzano and Ritten) for six weeks and completed in July 2013.
 De Venuto partnered with Irish director of photography Ciaran Tanham for the shooting and most of the crew members were Irish as well.
 The movie was supported by the Irish Film Board, the Apulia Film Commission, the Business Location Südtirol Film Fund, the Regione Lazio Film Fund, Italy's Ministry of Cultural Heritage and Activities, the National Film Fund, and the Italian tax credit provided by law 24/12/2007 n.
 244.

 Music

 Irish composer Lance Hogan wrote the soundtrack.
-The main theme, "Annì’s Lullaby", which we wrote with Dave Kenny, is sung by Irish vocalist Anna Jordan, daughter of the famous director Neil Jordan.
+The main theme, "Annì’s Lullaby", which he wrote with Dave Kenny, is sung by Irish vocalist Anna Jordan, daughter of the famous director Neil Jordan.
 It was inspired by "Ninna nanna di Carpino", a traditional song from Carpino, an Italian town close to Foggia.